Everything You Need to Know About the Meaning, Symbolism, and Cultural Significance of Jade Plants

 Thankfully, it’s easy to keep a jade plant healthy, allowing you to really cultivate that positive chi.
 Jade plants are incredibly hardy because they’re used to much harsher conditions than our cozy, sheltered homes and are rarely troubled by pests and diseases.

 The most important thing to provide for jade plants is plenty of sunlight.
 These succulents require between four and six hours of sunbathing a day.
 The best practice is to put jade plants somewhere where they can get direct morning sun.
-However, direct afternoon sun in the summer will be too much even for these heat-loving plants.
+However, the direct afternoon sun in the summer will be too much even for these heat-loving plants and can lead to yellowing jade plant leaves.

 Jade plants also like to be on the dry side.
 As succulents, they’ll store all the water that they need in their fleshy leaves.
 As such, jade plants don’t need a lot of water.
 Check them once a week or so and give them a drink if the soil is almost completely dry.
 Overwatering a jade plant is the fastest way to make it unhealthy.